DamianDream/next-strapi-todolist/README.md

   git clone https://github.com/DamianDream/next-strapi-todolist.git
 ```

-2. In the IDE or terminal check is you located in project root folder and then run `setup`:
+2. In the root folder, using terminal `setup`:
    Script will run installation "yarn" & all required dependencies:
 ```bash
   yarn setup
 ```

-3. Next important, you should create `.env` file in the Backend root folder, and add data that I provide you below.
+3. In the `BACKEND` folder, in its root create `.env` file and add data that I provide below.
 ```dotenv
 HOST=0.0.0.0
 PORT=1337